This is an overview of the didactic principles that the Language Centre uses in its language teaching.

 - Language of instruction = target language: The target language, i.e. the language that the participants want to learn, is used as the language of instruction.

-- Language teaching is as concrete as possible.
+- Language teaching is as concrete and applicable as possible.
 In courses for specific groups, the content must dovetail with situations that the participants will face in the new language.

 - Language is a communication instrument.
 Being able to communicate in the relevant language is what matters most.

 - The aims of language teaching are described in terms of the Common European Framework of Reference (CEFR).